FasterSpeeding/Tanjun/docs/usage.md

     return True
 ```

-A custom check can be implemented by making a function with either the signature
+Custom checks can be made by making a function with either the signature
 `def (tanjun.abc.Context, ...) -> bool` or `async def (tanjun.abc.Context, ...) -> bool`
-where [dependency injection][dependency-injection] is supported, returning
+(where [dependency injection][dependency-injection] is supported).
+Returning
-`True` indicates that the check passed and returning `False` indicates that the
+[True][] indicates that the check passed, and returning [False][] indicates that
-check failed and the client should continue looking for a matching command.
-You
+the client should continue looking for a matching command as the check failed.
-will most likely want to raise [CommandError][tanjun.errors.CommandError] to
+You will probably want to raise [CommandError][tanjun.errors.CommandError] to
-end command execution with a response rather than carrying on with the command
+end command execution with a response rather than returning [False][].
-search.

 ### Execution hooks

-Command hooks are callbacks which are called around command execution, these
+Command hooks are callbacks that are called around command execution, these
 are contained within [Hooks][tanjun.hooks.Hooks] objects which may be added
-to a command, client or component using `set_hooks` where hooks on a client,
+to a command, client, or component using `set_hooks` where hooks on a client,
-component or command group will be callde for every child command.
+component or command group will be called for every child command.

 There are several different kinds of hooks which all support dependency
 injection and may be synchronous or asynchronous: